egonz/old_sql/README.md

 	"Divide by Zero 2",1.0 / 0
 	"Divide by Zero 3",0.0 / 0.0
 	"Rounding",200.0 / 43.0

+Optionally create a CHART DESIGN file under config/old_sql/report_design:

+	# Old SQL Chart Design Example
+	#
+	# The key can either be pie or bar.
+	# Items should be numbered from 0 to n.
+	# The value of each item can be either a column name, or
+	# a formula.

+	pie:
+  	  0: id + 10
+	  1: id + 20
+	  2: id + 50
+	  3: id + 70
+	  4: id + 100

 Optionally create a processor under lib/old_sql_report_processor: